top of page

 But when we develop emotional intelligence, we can begin to break this cycle.

-Increased Self-Awareness: The first step in overcoming any addiction is recognizing the emotional triggers that lead to the behavior.
+• Increased Self-Awareness: The first step in overcoming any addiction is recognizing the emotional triggers that lead to the behavior.
 Is it stress?
 Loneliness?
 Boredom?
-When you develop emotional intelligence, you become better at identifying these emotions early on, which is the first step in breaking the cycle.
+When you develop emotional intelligence, you become better at identifying these emotions early on, which is a key step in breaking the cycle.

-Empathy and Social Support: Building empathy for yourself and others fosters better relationships and reduces feelings of isolation.
-Understanding that you’re not alone in your struggles can motivate you to seek help, whether from a therapist, a support group, or a close friend.
-Emotional intelligence enhances your ability to build and lean on these support systems, which is crucial for recovery.
+• Empathy and Social Support: Building empathy for yourself and others fosters relationships and reduces feelings of isolation.
+Understanding that you’re not alone in your experiences can motivate you to seek connection.
+Emotional intelligence enhances your ability to build and learn which is crucial for personal growth.

 Key Points to Start Developing Emotional Intelligence: